SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

-\textbf{Failures on ToR switch.} If all the RNICs on a server are connected to a single ToR switch, the ToR switches represent a Single Point of Failure (SPOF), which means that a failure in the ToR switch cannot be bypassed.
-In contrast, rail-optimized networks~\cite{rpingmesh, gao2021scaling, ncclall2all, superpod} connects different RNICs on a server to different ToR switches (rail switches).
-This configuration allows the RNIC fallback mechanism of SHIFT to be able to bypass failures in the ToR switches, enhancing the overall resilience of the system.
+\textbf{Hardware constraints of SHIFT.} If all RNICs on a server are connected to a single ToR switch, that ToR is a Single Point of Failure (SPOF) and its failure cannot be bypassed by SHIFT.
+SHIFT cannot overcome such hardware constraints.
+In contrast, rail-optimized networks~\cite{rpingmesh, gao2021scaling, ncclall2all, superpod} connect different RNICs on a server to different ToR switches.
+This configuration allows SHIFT's RNIC fallback mechanism to bypass ToR failures, improving overall resilience.

-\textbf{Large-scale key-value storage.} SHIFT depends on distributed key-value storage for initialization and we adopt etcd in our implementation.
-While larger cluster sizes can affect the performance of the etcd~\cite{etcdscale}, users have the flexibility to upgrade or alter the key-value storage independently.
-The design and optimization of the distributed key-value storage are beyond the scope of this paper.

-\textbf{Multi-tenant scenario.} In a multi-tenant environment, additional security policies may be required for SHIFT, including but not limited to: (1) all backup RNICs must belong to the same tenant to ensure proper isolation between tenants, and (2) the KV storage must be accessible only to the same tenant to prevent data leakage.
+\textbf{Multi-tenant scenario.} In a multi-tenant environment, SHIFT may require additional security policies, including: (1) all backup RNICs must belong to the same tenant to ensure isolation, and (2) the KV store must be accessible only to that tenant to prevent data leakage.
 The design for multi-tenancy is beyond the scope of this paper and is left for future work.

-\textbf{Optimization with checkpointing-restart.} To mitigate the performance degradation caused by SHIFT fallback, checkpointing-restart mechanisms can also be made aware of network anomalies.
-After traffic fallback finishes, the application can start checkpointing as soon as possible rather than waiting for the next scheduled checkpoint.
-This approach eliminates both training progress loss and possible performance degradation.
+\textbf{Optimization with checkpointing-restart.} To mitigate the performance impact of SHIFT fallback, checkpointing-restart mechanisms can be made aware of network anomalies.
+For example, after fallback completes, the application can checkpoint promptly instead of waiting for the next scheduled checkpoint.
+This approach reduces future progress loss and limits the time spent under degraded throughput.